-Fibonacci levels are commonly used in trading to identify important price points and potential areas of support or resistance.
+Fibonacci levels are commonly used in trading to identify essential price points and potential areas of support or resistance.
 These levels are derived from the Fibonacci sequence, a series of numbers in which each is the sum of the previous two numbers.

 When trading with Fibonacci levels, it’s important to keep an eye on these key price points and monitor for any potential reactions at these levels.
 When prices reach one of these key levels, there may be a strong buying or selling opportunity, depending on whether prices have been trending up or down before reaching that level.

-All Fibonacci Retracement levels are 23.6%, 38.2%, 50%, 61.8%, 78.6%, 100% while expansion levels are 161.8%, 261.8%, and 423.6%.
+All Fibonacci Retracement levels are 23.6%, 38.2%, 50%, 61.8%, 78.6%, and 100%, while expansion levels are 161.8%, 261.8%, and 423.6%.
 Additionally, some traders use Fibonacci levels derived from the golden ratio, such as 88.6% and 94.1%.

 In theory, fib.
 Extreme retracement after 88.6 is not a critical level.
-However, based on several case studies, the price oscillates around 88.6 to 100% Fib.
-Retracement very often before rejection or breakout moment.
+However, based on several case studies, the price oscillates around 88.6 to 100% Fib-retracement very often before rejection or breakout moment.

 Is 88.6% fibonacci retracement level?